A fetus goes through many stages of development. One of the milestones is when the heart begins to beat.

 - check the heartbeat of the fetus

 - look for any fetal or uterine abnormalities

-- look for and remove an intrauterine device, or IUD
+- look for and remove an intrauterine device

-A doctor can detect the heartbeat of a fetus in numerous ways, including:
+A healthcare professional can detect the heartbeat of a fetus in numerous ways, including:

 A transvaginal scan is internal.
 The doctor inserts a device into the vagina to monitor the development of the embryo.
-However, until roughly the 7th week of pregnancy, the heartbeat of the embryo can be difficult to detect.
+However, until roughly the seventh week of pregnancy, it can be difficult to detect the heartbeat of the embryo.

 A transvaginal scan can also be useful after 11 weeks if an abdominal scan does not provide a clear picture of the fetus.